 3) Stay Connected with the World.

-Having your communications set up correctly and reliably is so vitally important.
-As above, in setting up your working environment, have a good seat and make sure all your communications tools are at hand.
+Having your communications set up correctly and reliably is vitally important.
+As above, in setting up your working environment, have a good seat and make sure all your communication tools are at hand.

 Choose a place in your home where you get the best connection or use a CAT-5/Ethernet cable and plug straight in to your router for the most dependable internet access.
 Make sure you have the speediest fibre that you can and call your provider if you need an upgrade.